henry0marowitz/teamProject/README.md

 # teamProject
-Semester Project for Community Organization
+Semester Project for The Freedom Center "tentatively"